eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/trace-server/README.md

 <http://maven.apache.org> or from the package management system of your distro.

-To build the trace-server manually using Maven, simply run the following command from the git progect top-level directory:
+To build the trace-server manually using Maven, simply run the following command from the git project top-level directory:

     cd org.eclipse.tracecompass.incubator/
     mvn clean install